geofrenzy/cordova-plugin-fencing-agent/README.md

 _But if I'm only using my own geofences, can't I just add some metadata?_

 Not quite.
 The difference is deeper than that.
-* GeoNetwork's _FDN_ (Fence Delivery Network) has been designed to make SmartFences easy and performat to retrieve and update.
+* GeoNetwork's _FDN_ (Fence Delivery Network) has been designed to make SmartFences easy and fast to retrieve and update.
 What this means is that many devices using Fencing Agents can quickly respond to changes in rules or geometry in real time.
 * GeoNetwork hosts a marketplace for SmartFences and requirements, so it's possible to leverage somebody else's SmartFences instead of creating and maintaining large sets of geometries.
 * GeoNetwork also produces SDKs for a variety of platforms, so that you don't have to reinvent your geofencing logic on every platform you want your app on.
 * GeoNetwork's marketplace also has systems for managing authority over space, so in the event of an unforeseen conflict with another party, you have a platform to resolve it.